VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ```

 #### Whole System
 There are some unfilled state transitions here, e.g. (Pedestrians, Red) --> (Pedestrians, Green) and (Has Cars, Red) --> (Has Cars, Green).
-This is because they are determined based upon
+This is because they are determined based upon the other lights.

 ## REMOVE
 We also have some additional states here as a result of entities in our system taking action: